 3 & 4) Reinforced duct tape and nylon ties.
 These two items are miraculous in a disaster.
 A couple nylon ties and secure a knife to the end of a stick to help you catch fish and fight off the wild.
 No access to a first aid kit?
 A standard issue of reinforced duct tape can cover a wound and keep you alive for all of about $3.

-5) Free Survival Guide App in both Android and Apple IOS versions is the perfect rescue tool to have on hand.
+5) American Red Cross First Aid App in both Android and Apple IOS versions is the perfect rescue tool to have on hand.
 It will help you manage a disaster and succeed at teaching you how to keep a level head until help arrives.
 Once you download it, you won’t need wifi connection to get a lot of use from it in a pinch. iOS Android